 Debt and Christian living.
 In some circles, they are like oil and water.
 They simply do not go together.
 Debt almost rises to the level of sin.

 But what does the Bible really say about debt?
-As you dig through Scripture, you will come across three principles.
+As one digs through Scripture, they will come across three principles.

 1. Be cautious about going into debt.

-Debt is not something to jump into carelessly.
+Debt is not something in which to jump carelessly.
 Be cautious about going into debt.
 If possible, avoid it altogether.

 2. If you do go into debt, you will be burdened.

 One of the most well-known verses on debt is Proverbs 22:7—The rich rule over the poor,

 and the borrower is a slave to the lender.
 Anyone who has taken out debt can relate.
 The bill arrives, and even though you desire to use that money for other purpose, you cannot.
 For that money, you are a slave to the lender.
 You don’t have a choice.
 It is your burden to carry.

 For some, the burden is more significant than others.
 Debt can frustrate.
 It can bring stress.
 It can give one a sense of hopelessness.
 The weight of debt is heavy and seems never-ending.